smuniz/mesh_grumpy_bot/README.md

 This is a simple bot using Meshtastic Python API to handle incoming messages and answering to some of them, sometimes providing useful information and some other times with bad mood.

+## Overview

+This script leverages the power of Meshtastic Python letting users obtain information about their nodes.

+Commands are:
+	1. /ping or /test : Answers user.
+Helpful to see if the node is successfully connected to the mesh.
+	2. /info or /status : Shows users RSSI and SNR of the message received by the node.
+Useful for range tests.

+The rest of the time the bot will answer with a welcome message based on the time of the day and sometimes will just be a bad bot :-)

 ## Usage

 ```sh